devopsdays/devopsdays-web/content/events/2019-ghent/sponsor.md

 <dd>The code of conduct applies to all participants of the conference.
 That includes the sponsors too.
 Please make sure that your employees have read and understood the {{< event_link page="conduct" text="code of conduct" >}}.</dd>

 <dt>What dates/times can we set up and tear down?</dt>
 <dd>Sponsors can access the rooms on October 29, starting at 7:30am.
-Platinum sponsors will get to pick the location of their booth first.
-Gold sponsors booth spaces will be first come first served.
+Platinum sponsors will be individually contacted to chose their booth.
+Gold and silver sponsors will be assigned by the organizers.
+Sponsors will be notified approximately 2 weeks before the event on their booth locations.
+We will make sure your table has the equipment that was shipped.
 Tear down must be done before October 30 7pm.</dd>

 <dt>How do we ship to the venue?</dt>
 <dd>Please coordinate all shipping needs with <a href="mailto:maarten@vooruit.be">Maarten Dings</a> from Vooruit.</dd>